yayegeyay/yayegeyay.github.io/_posts/2025-06-24-pricing-ai-agents-vs-headcount.md

 **The Strategic Pricing Models:**

 **High-Value Partner Model:** For agents generating measurable revenue (like qualified sales meetings), we implemented success-based pricing at $180 per qualified meeting booked.
-This aligned our revenue directly with customer success while capturing appropriate value for transformative results.
+This aligned their revenue directly with customer success while capturing appropriate value for transformative results.

 **Workforce Replacement Model:** For agents handling routine tasks (like data entry or report generation), we priced at 35% of equivalent human resource costs, providing significant savings while maintaining healthy margins.